-Course Length:Studied over two yearsExamination Board:AQACourse Leader:Mr R Meecham (meecham@queenelizabeths.derbyshire.sch.uk)
+Course Leader: Mr R Meecham (meecham@gueenelizabeths.derbyshire.sch.uk)

 Why study Chemistry?
 Chemistry is sometimes known as the "central science" because it helps to connect physical sciences, like maths and physics, with applied sciences, like biology, medicine and engineering.